Mr-Smyth/circles/README.md

 1. Goto the Heroku Dashboard.
 2. Click New.
-3. Select create a new app.
+3. Select to create a new app.
 4. The Heroku app name must be unique, use "–" instead of spaces, and use lower case letters.
 5. Mr-smyth-circles is the name I picked for this application.
 6. Select the region closest – Europe